-If you got EMA last year, you do not have to send us a new application.
-In June 2021, we will send you an EMA Award letter for academic year 2021 to 2022.
+If you got EMA last year, you do not need to re-apply.
+In June 2023, we will send you an EMA Award letter for academic year 2023 to 2024.

 As with last year, your eligibility for EMA is dependent on your household income and family circumstance.
 The table shows how much you could get.

 If your application for the previous academic year was approved, we may write to your parent(s), guardian(s) or partner and ask them to prove the information they gave on your application.
 They can do this by completing the Financial Details Form and sending photocopies of any evidence we ask for.

 We may ask for evidence when:

 - your eligibility for EMA last year was based on you having a brother or sister aged 16 to 20 living with you, who remains eligible for child benefit.

 - we need to do both a financial and sibling check.

 Your parent(s) or guardian(s) must return the form and any evidence by 31 August for you to get payments in the new academic year.